kyhokie/data_1_project/README.md

-This project was was created in Visual Studio Code V1.73.1 Required imports are:
--import pandas as pd
--import numpy as np
--import matplotlib as mpl
--import matplotlib.pyplot as plt
+This project was was created in Visual Studio Code V1.73.1 Required imports are: import pandas as pd import numpy as np import matplotlib as mpl import matplotlib.pyplot as plt import statistics
--import statistics

 Feature of the product include: